pythoncapi/pythoncapi/doc/index.rst

 Subtitle: "Make the stable API usable".

-PyPy and Gilectomy projects try different approaches to optimize Python, but both a blocked by the C API on C extensions.
+:ref:`PyPy <cpyext>` and :ref:`Gilectomy <gilectomy>` projects are using different approaches to optimize Python, but their performance are limited by the :ref:`current C API <old-c-api>` on C extensions.
 The C API should be "fixed" to unlock raw performances!

 To be able to introduce backward incompatible changes to the C API without breaking too many C extensions, this project proposes two things: